-Weather Conditions - If doubtful, call the Clubhouse an hour before starting time to find out if the courts will be open for play.
-The head groundskeeper makes this determination and the Clubhouse will let you know if courts are open.
-All players are expected to check with Clubhouse on their own.
-The decision will be made at approximately 8:45AM.
+Weather Conditions - If doubtful, call the Club House an hour before starting time to find out if the courts will be open for play.
+The head groundskeeper makes this determination and the Club House will let you know if courts are open.
+All players are expected to check with Club House on their own.
+The decision will be made by 8:00 am

 Register Players in Order of Arrival - Register players (please include last names) in order of arrival on the Worksheet - this is particularly important in July and August when the number of players may exceed the 24 maximum.
 The first 24 are guaranteed playing time – normally 1 ½ hours.
 Later arrivals may only play if one or more of the original 24 depart early.

-Player Sign In - All players must sign in at Club House before playing.
-Coordinators should determine that each player is either an ICC member or shows a visitor’s card indicating payment of the Open Tennis fee for that day ($20 for 2017).
+Player Sign In - All players must sign in at the Club House before playing.
+Coordinators should determine that each player is either an ICC member or has paid the Open Tennis fee for that day ($15).
 Circle M (for Member) or G (for Guest or Visitor) on the Sign In Worksheet.
 Only flat soled tennis shoes should be worn on the courts

 Managing Many Players – With 24 players, this permits each player 1 ½ hours of court time.
 With 18 players, each should normally get two hours of court time.
 If the number is between 18 and 24, try to give earlier arrivals preference to play the extra half hour.
 Though not a rule, in general, the first twelve should play first in order to accommodate any who arrive early because they want to leave early.